madhusudhanraman/madhusudhanraman.github.io/_posts/2026-07-30-noether-current-em-duality.md

 Let's work out an example: the Noether current corresponding to electric-magnetic duality rotations in source-free electromagnetism.
-Recall that Maxwell's equations take the form
+Recall that Maxwell's equations in this case take the form
 \begin{equation}
 \text{d} \star F = 0 \quad \text{and} \quad \text{d} F = 0 \ ,
 \end{equation}